 Average Income vs. Cost of Living

-Whether or not you can find a job isn't the only consideration when thinking about which state is the best for your job search.
-It's also important to consider which states offer the best job opportunities and how those careers will allow you to grow within the context of that State.
+Whether or not you can find a job isn't the only factor to take into account while deciding which state is the best for your job search.
+It's also important to consider which states offer the best job opportunities and how those careers will allow you to grow within the context of that state.
 In which states are you most likely to get paid more?
-Which states have high costs of living?
+Which states have a high cost of living?

 Highest Average Income